basti1302/elm-lang-de/readme.markdown

 * https://cloud.docker.com/app/basti1302/repository/docker/basti1302/elmlangde-nginx
 * https://cloud.docker.com/app/basti1302/repository/docker/basti1302/elmlangde-app

 To be able to push the containers to the registry for the first time, a repository has to be created using the Dockerhub web UI.
-To actually push the containers, use these commands:
+To actually push the containers, use the script `bin/container-push-all.sh` or these commands:

 * `docker push basti1302/elmlangde-postgres`
 * `docker push basti1302/elmlangde-nginx`